ArkEcosystemArchive/docs-legacy/docs/releases/v2.2/migrating_2.1_2.2.md

 }
 ```

-> If you are using the plugin and want to continue using it, run `yarn global add @arkecosystem/core-graphql` and leave your configuration unchanged.
+> If you are using the plugin and want to continue using it you need to run `yarn global add @arkecosystem/core-graphql` and leave your configuration unchanged.

 ## Upgrade Steps